Topics of interest

 Not only did the knee injury not allow me to compete in the State Senior Games, my knee and shoulder injuries also would not allow me to play in the World's softball tournament the week after.
 My teammates won the 70+ ISSA Worlds's championship in Alabama.
 I was happy for them but I was rather depressed of course for not being able to play.
 Hopefully there will be other track meets and softball tournaments in the future for me.

 I had a MRI on my knee and shoulder and made an appointment with an Orthopedic in Jeffersonville, IN.
 He stated the knee and shoulder will heal in time and gave me a cortisone shot in each.
 A week later my wife, dog and I headed to Arizona.
 I started working out and running slowly in AZ.
 I added running sprints in a pool to my work out routine, I also went back to the softball academy and began hitting balls again.
-I also had a brace made for my left knee.
+I also made a visit to Arrowhead Health and met with a yound lady named Adrianne and she had a brace made for my left knee.
+Note in the videos I now where a brace on both knees.
+Without the braces I don't believe I could run and workout as often as I do.
 My workout routine is now 3 days at LA Fitness and 2 days a week at the Dbat softball academy and running sprints.

 During the 2016 holidays I developed a case of shingles.
 I believe it occured because of over-training.
 I have been known to overtrain before.
 Hopefully I will be able to start training again the first of the year.
 There is a Track and Field event in Febuary (Arizona Senior Olympics) I would like to compete in.